sullivant/csvinfo/README.md

 This is just here while I tinker with some "applied" learning of Rust - don't trust it to do what it says on the tin.

+You should really probably be using XSV: https://github.com/BurntSushi/xsv but, I am taking examples in idea from there and implementing them here because, again, this is a "hands on" place for me to do some learnin'.

 ### Usage
 ```bash
 $ ./csv_utils --help